awsdocs/amazon-s3-developer-guide/doc_source/manage-lifecycle-using-dot-net.md

-# Manage an Object's Lifecycle Using the AWS SDK for \.NET<a name="manage-lifecycle-using-dot-net"></a>
+# Manage an object's lifecycle using the AWS SDK for \.NET<a name="manage-lifecycle-using-dot-net"></a>

 You can use the AWS SDK for \.NET to manage the S3 Lifecycle configuration on a bucket\.
-For more information about managing Lifecycle configuration, see [Object Lifecycle Management](object-lifecycle-mgmt.md)\.
+For more information about managing Lifecycle configuration, see [Object lifecycle management](object-lifecycle-mgmt.md)\.

 **Note**
 When you add a Lifecycle configuration, Amazon S3 replaces the existing configuration on the specified bucket\.
 To update a configuration, you must first retrieve the Lifecycle configuration, make the changes, and then add the revised Lifecycle configuration to the bucket\.

-**Example \.NET Code Example**
+**Example \.NET code example**
 The following example shows how to use the AWS SDK for \.NET to add, update, and delete a bucket's Lifecycle configuration\.
 The code example does the following:
 + Adds a Lifecycle configuration to a bucket\.
 + Retrieves the Lifecycle configuration and updates it by adding another rule\.